Vyral/john-graham/_posts/2020-03-12-talking-shop-with-the-head-of-our-new-commercial-real-estate-team.md

 {% include youtube.html %}

-Tony Villelli is the head of our new commercial real estate team, and I’m excited about what this partnership means for our clients.&nbsp;
+<p style="text-align: center;"><em>Tony Villelli is the head of our new commercial real estate team, and I’m excited about what this partnership means for our clients.</em></p>

 Today I’m joined by Tony Villelli, the head of our new commercial real estate team to talk a little about his backstory and how he can help with your commercial real estate needs.&nbsp;